MerginMaps/docs/src/server/upgrade/index.md

 ## Migration guide from 2023.6.1 to 2024.2.x

-Get the latest <GitHubRepo id="MerginMaps/server/blob/master/docker-compose.yml" desc="docker-compose file" />  or update docker images manually to version `2024.2.2`.
+Get the latest <GitHubRepo id="MerginMaps/server/blob/master/docker-compose.yml" desc="docker-compose file" />  or update docker images manually.
-Perform the migration:

 <MigrationType type="CE" />
+Update image to `2024.2.2` and perform the migration:

 1. Start up your docker containers
     ```bash